MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. Device group configuration has changed.
 Select **Apply changes** to check matches and recalculate groupings.

-1. You are going to have two device groups now; the "Regular" you just created and the "Ungrouped devices (default)" with the same remediation level.
+1. You are going to have two device groups now; the "Regular" you just created and the "Ungrouped devices (default)" with the same reMediation level.

 ## Proceed to Exercise 2